 Becoming a truck driver comes with a lot of risks.
 Aside from engine failure or other type of problem with the truck, one of the most common causes for truck driver injuries has become accidents.
 According to the Insurance Institute for Highway Safety, around one in 10 highway deaths occur in a crash involving a large truck.
 This can be connected to a variety of reasons, for example, a truck’s braking capability.

-It’s not as fast as a small vehicle, therefore, a sudden stop can be more detrimental for a large truck than for everyone else.
-Driver fatigue can also be attributed to the high accident risk.
-Drivers can be on the road for up to 11 hours a day, and research shows a large amount of drivers admit to violating regulations and working longer than permitted.
+Trucks aren’t as fast as a small vehicle, therefore, a sudden stop can be more detrimental for a large truck than for everyone else.
+Beyond the size itself, driver fatigue can also be attributed to the high accident risk, and is an issue that affects a majority of drivers.
+Often, they can be on the road for up to 11 hours a day, and research shows a large amount of drivers admit to violating regulations and working longer than permitted.
 With that said, it’s crucial that you protect yourself and stay vigilant after a truck accident.

 What to do if you are involved in an accident?